-A graduate-level linguistics program teaches students to analyze sounds (phonology), words (morphology), sentences (syntax) and texts.
-This knowledge can be used in a number of fields, including foreign language education, translation and forensic linguistics.
-Master's degree programs in linguistics typically offer several concentrations, such as applied linguistics or sociolinguistics, which often includes a course in forensic linguistics.
+A graduate-level linguistics program teaches students to analyze sounds (phonology), words (morphology), sentences (syntax), and texts.
+This knowledge can be used in a number of fields, including foreign language education, translation, and forensic linguistics.

-Master's programs in linguistics include basic courses in subjects like phonology, syntax, discourse analysis and sociolinguistics.
 Forensic linguistic courses, which might be offered as electives, teach how basic linguistics areas can supply critical evidence in civil cases and criminal investigations.
-These courses also might cover language used in police and suspect situations, as well as language crimes, such as plagiary, perjury and bribery.
+These courses also might cover language used in police and suspect situations, as well as language crimes, such as plagiary, perjury, and bribery.
+Coursework may include:

 Employment Outlook and Salary Info

 The U.S. Bureau of Labor Statistics (BLS) doesn't provide specific occupational information for forensic linguists.
 However, the BLS cites linguistics as a subfield of anthropology, which boasts excellent employment prospects in the coming years.
-In fact, the number of jobs for anthropologists and archaeologists was expected to grow by 21% in the decade spanning 2010-2020 (www.bls.gov).
-Anthropologists and archaeologists earned a median salary of $57,420 as of May 2012, according to the BLS.
+In fact, the number of jobs for anthropologists and archaeologists was expected to grow by 10% in the decade spanning 2018-2028 (www.bls.gov).
+Anthropologists and archaeologists earned a median annual salary of $62,410 as of May 2018, according to the BLS.

 There also are associations for all forensic science professionals.
-The one of particular interest to forensic linguists is the American Board of Recorded Evidence (ABRE), which offers diplomate status to those who've completed two specific courses and at least one certification from the American College of Forensic Examiners International (ACFEI).
+The one of particular interest to forensic linguists is the American Board of Recorded Evidence (ABRE), which offers Diplomate status to those who have completed two specific courses and at least one certification from the American College of Forensic Examiners International (ACFEI).